 Do you feel less bound by expectation with Body/Head?

-People are going to expect what they are going to expect.
-They might have incredible expectations and hopes of what they want the music to be.
+People might have incredible expectations and hopes of what they want the music to be.
 But you can never control any of that.
 Nothing is ever going to be Sonic Youth.
-It’s just like, anyone who thinks they are going get that, they are not going to get that.
+Anyone who thinks they are going get that, they are not going to get that.

 Where do you get your power from?

-Was there a catalyst for your feminism or was it always part of your understanding of the world as a girl?
+Was there a catalyst for your feminism or was it always part of your understanding of the world?